FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

    // All code examples are assumed to be implemented within a main function.
    // E.g. int main(int argc, const char *argv[])

+   // Filenanme to be used for logging output char filename[60];

-   // Enable keeping track of time time_t now = time(NULL);
+   // Use time to give log files unique names time_t now = time(NULL);
    struct tm *timenow;
    timenow = gmtime(&now);
-   printf("Simulation start: %s", asctime(timenow));

-   // Filenanme to be used for logging output char filename[60];

    // Define the FLAME GPU model
    flamegpu::ModelDescription model("Graph example");